briglx/briglx.github.io/source/_posts/2022-07-13-cost-optimization-maturity-model.md

 ![Phase 3 - Outgrowing tools]({{ site.url }}{{ site.baseurl }}/assets/images/20220713-cloud-maturity-phase3.png)

-At some point the tools either don't provide the information we need or the data is too large to use the tools.
-My experience has been when an organization reaches the $2M / month in consumption the file size for billing data approaches 2-3GB.
-Excell and PowerBI start to slow down.
+At some point, the tools either fail to provide needed information or are overwhelmed by the amount of data.
+In my experience, this moment comes when an organization reaches the $2M / month in consumption and the file size for billing data approaches 2-3GB.
+Excel and PowerBI start to slow down with files this large.

-Organization will sometimes sit in this spot for various reasons before moving onto the next phase.
-At this point the organization really has to mature and commit to treating cost management as more than just a one-off activity and instead integrate it as part of the strategy and culture of cloud adoption.
+Organizations stay in Phase 3 for various reasons before moving out.
+The primary reason organizations remain in Phase 3 is because of the coordinating effort to integrate cost-management as part of the strategy and culture of the organization as opposed to looking at it as a one-off activity.

 ## Phase 4 - Create a New Tool

 ![Phase 4 - New Tool]({{ site.url }}{{ site.baseurl }}/assets/images/20220713-cloud-maturity-phase4.png)

-When I faced this phase several years ago, I was toying around with [a solution](https://github.com/briglx/AzureBillingReports) from my background in big data and interviewed my coleagues with other large organization asking how they solved the problem.
-The responses were consistent with my solution.
+When I faced this phase several years ago, I designed and [implemented a solution](https://github.com/briglx/AzureBillingReports) using my background in big data.
+After deploying it, I interviewed colleagues in other large organizations asking how they solved the problem.
+The responses were consistent with my solution's modern data warehouse pipeline architecture.

 ![Big Data Enterprise Solution]({{ site.url }}{{ site.baseurl }}/assets/images/20220713-cloud-maturity-big-data-arch.png)

-The architecture is a modern datawarehouse pipeline which is scalable and can:
+This scalable solution can:

 - Ingest data from multiple data sources
 - Process and enrich the data
-- Save in a long-term database
+- Persist data in a long-term database

-Deploying the pipeline solves so many chalenges and creates more overhead as well.
-But the cost is well worth the benefit.

-No longer do we need to worry about the size of the billing data, or the number of sources we combign and aggregate.
-No longer do we wait for reports to return results because the database is hyper-tuned for the final reports.
+Deploying the pipeline creates more overhead, however, it solves diverse challenges making the cost well worth the benefit.
+The pipeline scales to ingest growing billing data and growing data sources.
+Reports are lighting fast because the database is hyper-tuned to the most common queries.
+This new tool solves most problems but can not fix the one in the next phase.

 ## Phase 5 - Wrong Audience

 ![Phase 5 - Wong Audience]({{ site.url }}{{ site.baseurl }}/assets/images/20220713-cloud-maturity-phase5.png)

-Phase 5 is a cycle of cost cutting and organic growth.
-The behavior shows up anytime during the maturity growth phases because it's more of an issue around how to think about cost management.
-I put it here because implementing a big data pipeline is a lot easier than changing the hearts and minds of an entire organization.
+Phase 5 is a cycle of cost-cutting and organic growth.
+The behavior can show up anytime during the maturity growth phases because it is more of a mindset about cost management instead of a limitation of the tools.
+I put it here because implementing a big-data pipeline is less complicated than changing the hearts and minds of an entire organization.

-The main ideas here are:

-- Effective Leaders execute against a Strategy
+Moving through this phase will require:

-- Teams should focus on delivering value
+- Teams focusing on delivering value
-- Spending money is not the issue, Trust is
+- Organizations to understand that spending money is not a problem
-- Different audiences require different reports
+- Providing different tools to different audiences
+- Leaders to execute against a Strategy

-A good leader does not want to arbitrarily cut cost not only because it's a poor way of managing a business but because it lacks a strategy.
-The effort is defined as a financial metric instead of impact to core Business value unique to the organization.
+A good leader does not want to arbitrarily cut costs because it negatively impacts teams, is a poor way to measure successful business impact and lacks a strategy.

-Accross the board cost cutting also hurts the teams who rally to meet the commitment.
-The unpredictable cost cutting exercise impacts the teams ability the work on value creation.
-In addition, some teams may already be efficient in their space and forced to sacrifice reliability, functionality, or security in order to meet the cost cutting goals.
+Unpredictable cost-cutting impacts teams by taking away time from activities that create business value.
+In addition, cost-cutting forces cost-efficient teams to sacrifice reliability, functionality, or security to meet the cost-cutting goals.

+Measuring cost is an important part of running a successful business but is the wrong measurement for the various departments delivering business impact.
+Executives, operation teams, development teams, and analysts have different needs.

-Generally leadership teams don't have a problem spending money in an investment they believe in.
-The cycle of cost cutting and organic growth is an indicator that the leadership lacks confidence in the cloud and the team managing it.
+Generally, executives have no problem spending money on an investment they trust.
+The cycle of cost-cutting and organic growth indicates a lack of confidence in the cloud and the team managing it.
+Leaders need key performance indicators (KPIs)s focused on business best practices to help them trust the cloud investment.

-Executives need to see measure the health of the investment.
-This includes monitoring KPIs around Business Outcomes which align to overal strategy.
-As part of the FinOps organization, I see more and more organizations moving towards measuring business outcomes instead of cost cutting.

-Operation teams ask for reports that can monitor the health of the environment and enforce corporate standards and policies.
-They want tools to help them with Charge Back models of Cloud Costs.
+Cloud operation teams need to monitor and enforce corporate standards and policies.
+They want tools to help them with chargeback models of cloud costs.

-Development Teams can use reports that will help them comply with standards and implement improvement recommendations and best practices.
-Teams can integrate small positive changes each sprint without impact to feature development.
+Development teams need reports that show how to comply with standards, implement best practices, and remediate alerts.
+Teams also need the flexibility to integrate small positive changes each sprint without impacting feature development.

-Analysts need the tools to explore the data and find edge cases that will inform future strategies.
+Analysts need tools to explore the data and find edge cases to inform future strategies.

+Each department has different priorities around understading cloud usage and cost, performance tracking, and cloud optimization.
+The key is to move from arbitrary cost-cutting to a clear strategy.

 ### Define a Strategy

-Moving from seeking and destroying cost to strategic thinking requires a three phased approach:
+Moving from seeking and destroying cost to strategic thinking requires a three-phased approach:

 - Define Best Practices
 - Measure and Monitor